Information Technology (IT)

 IT processes, organisation and relationships

-- IT processes, organisation and relationships are defined as part of the Management Framework.
+- IT processes, organisation and relationships shall be defined as part of the Management Framework.

-- All information technology processes shall be assessed for quality and compliance with control requirements.
+- All information technology processes shall be managed to ensure quality and compliance with control requirements.

 Operational risk, quality assurance and security

-- Assessment and handling of operational risk is governed on an organisation level, across IT and other processes, in accordance with the operational risk framework.
+- IT and IT-security risk shall be managed in accordance with the operational risk framework.

-- All solutions shall have a set of business criticaility and information security requirements that are monitored and optimised regularly.
+- All solutions shall have a set of business criticality and information security requirements that are monitored and improved regularly.

 - Major changes to architecture and solutions shall be implemented through projects.
-All projects shall have a foundation in the overall strategy plan.
+All projects shall have a foundation in our strategy plan.

-- Governance and the management of projects should be in accordance with methodology set out in internal guidelines.
+- Governance and the management of projects should scale with the size of the initiatives.

-- Identification and procurement of new solutions shall follow general procurement rules in accordance with defined procurement processes.
+- Identification and procurement of new solutions shall follow general procurement rules in accordance with the procurement process.